bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 Suppose you built and tested your application(s), everything is on production, and then an error occurs: The response from the API you called returns JSON in a structure that is not how your application expected it, so parsing fails with an error.
 Or a user enters data in a form, but the value is too long.

+Of course you want to check for values being too long, but an error should not be the way to indicate that.
+It's not an error situation, but a functional situation you want to check (validate) for.

 These kinds of errors are unexpected because you have designed, built, and tested your application, based on documentation, meetings, or whatever.
 So everything should be good, but isn't.
+This is what we call bugs.

 You can not have any external monitoring in place, because you don't know what to monitor for, anything can go wrong.
+You've tested the application for what it _should_ do, and not for things it _should not_ do.

 So for unexpected errors logging is really important: When it happens you want to know _what_ and _where_ it happened.

 The error message "An error occurred, please try again" does not apply here.
 Unexpected errors are caused by bugs (programmer mistakes), so you can press that button as many times as you want, but chances are virtually zero it will somehow work later, without anyone changing anything in the source code of one of the applications involved.